PGMY/q2w3-fixed-widget/readme.txt

 * Now user can disable plugin, when browser window width is less then specified value (check plugin options).

 = 2.2.4 =
-* This version is jQuery 1.9 compatible
+* This version compatible with jQuery 1.9 and 1.10

 = 2.2.3 =
 * Little internal improvments